 Conversations lead to conversions.
 To use the attention you’ve won, you need to then prove helpful and sustain that customer contact.

-This is where you might want to take advantage of handy live chat features like sentiment analysis, speed chat options, and CRM integration.
 For example, sentiment analysis would help you spot likely sales opportunities.
 Speed chat features would help you respond quickly and accurately.
 Meanwhile, CRM integration would help you keep a useful record of the visitor contact on file for future use.

 Get it, keep it, use it